Polk State College has served the higher education needs of Polk County for more than 50 years.

 Polk State College provides handicapped parking spaces for those with proper vehicle identification.

-Students ticketed for violating parking regulations are fined in accordance with Polk State College District Board of Trustees Rule 2.18.
+A student ticketed for violating parking regulations is fined in accordance with Polk State College District Board of Trustees Rule 2.18: Campus Parking Policy.
 Fines can be paid to the Cashier on either campus.
-Unpaid parking fines shall prohibit the student from obtaining a transcript.
+Unpaid parking fines prohibit the student from obtaining a transcript.

 Student Fingerprinting Policy

 A student completing any level of school-based field experience or observation must be fingerprinted before entering a public or private K-12 classroom.
-This policy includes individuals taking lower-division prerequisite courses, such as Introduction to the Teaching Professional (EDF 1005) and Diversity for Educator's (EDF 2085).
+This policy includes individuals taking lower-division prerequisite courses, such as Introduction to the Teaching Profession (EDF 1005) and Introduction to Diversity for Educator's (EDF 2085).
 For Polk County public K-12 classrooms, each student must be fingerprinted by the Polk County School Board.
-There is a fee for this service.
-It is the student's responsibility, not the College's, to pay this fee.
-Any students who is completing field experiences at an accredited private school must follow the fingerprinting procedure established by the specific institution.
+It is the student's responsibility, not the College's, to pay the fee for this service.
+Any student who is completing field experiences at an accredited private school must follow the fingerprinting procedure established by the specific institution.

-Fingerprinting and background checks are required for students in selected programs.
-Specific information is available in the specific program's section of this Catalog.
+Fingerprinting and background checks are required for students in selected program; details about this is located in the specific program's section of this Catalog.

-A vast array of information about Polk State College is available through the College's website at polk.edu.
-The website contains information and facts about Polk State College, including program information, the College Calendar, course descriptions, and detailed instructions about application and registration.
+A vast array of information about Polk State College is available through the College's website (polk.edu), including program information, the College Calendar, course descriptions, and detailed instructions about application and registration.
 College news, event schedules, campus locations and maps, and information about various departments can also be found on the website.